voormedia/crafty/README.md

 You can choose from one of the following helper modules:

-* `Crafty::HTML::Basic`: A simple subset of all HTML elements, that is enough for most layouts.
-It includes all basic elements to construct most HTML layouts.
+* `Crafty::HTML::Basic`: A simple subset of all HTML elements, enough for most HTML layouts.

-* `Crafty::HTML::Forms`: All HTML elements that are related to form building.
-  If you use Rails, note that the names of some of these elements conflict with Rails helpers, such as `label` and `input`.
+* `Crafty::HTML::Forms`: All HTML elements that are related to forms.
+If you use Rails, note that the names of some of these elements conflict with Rails helpers (such as `label` and `input`).

 * `Crafty::HTML::Semantic`: Juicy new HTML5 elements such as `header`,
   `footer`, `nav`, etc.

-* `Crafty::HTML::All`: All existing HTML5 elements.
+* `Crafty::HTML::All`: All HTML5 elements that are defined in the HTML5 draft
+  spec.
 If you use Rails, note that some elements might conflict with Rails helpers.

 You can also choose to use `Crafty::HTML4::Basic`, `Crafty::HTML4::Forms` and `Crafty::HTML4::All` instead.
 These modules provide helpers for HTML4/XHTML